CONOPHYTUM, CRASSULA & ADROMISCHUS

-In the company of Derek Tribble, Andy Young, Steven Hammer, and others, I’ve been fortunate enough to visit South Africa many times, which has resulted in the discovery of eight new Conophytum taxa.
+In the company of Derek Tribble, Andy Young, Steven Hammer, and other good friends, I’ve been fortunate enough to visit South Africa and Namibia many times.
+These often intensive field trips have resulted in the discovery of eight new conophytum taxa and one new avonia.
 On my second visit in 1994 I found a new species which was described by Steven Hammer and named Conophytum chrisolum in my honour.
-With Derek Tribble in 1996 we found a conophytum at Kangnas which Steven Hammer later described as Conophytum ectypum ssp.ignavum.
+With Derek Tribble in 1996 we found a conophytum in western Bushmanland which Steven Hammer later described as Conophytum ectypum ssp.ignavum.
 Also in 1996 with Derek, Steven Hammer & Chris Barnill we discovered Conophytum tantillum ssp.amicorum.

 In 2011, together with Andy Young, we described Conophytum buysianum ssp.politum in "Bradleya", the BCSS yearbook.
 In December 2012 I described a new species in the BCSS journal as Conophytum youngii.
 We discovered this together in 2011 and it gave me great pleasure to name it for my friend and current travelling companion, Prof. Andy Young.
-See the gallery pictures of this superb new species which must be one of the most exciting taxon to be discovered.

-Yet another new species we found in the remote Groendoring river valley in the Richtersveld in 2009, we described as Conophytum smaleorum in the September 2013 issue of the BCSS journal, for our good friend Terry Smale.
-Our latest descriptions (2015) are C.crateriforme and C.confusum, both in BCSS Bradleya.
+Yet another new species we found in the Richtersveld in 2009, we described as Conophytum smaleorum in the September 2013 issue of the BCSS journal, for our good friend, the late Terry Smale.
+Our latest descriptions (2015) are Conophytum crateriforme and Conophytum confusum, both in BCSS Bradleya.

 As well as co-authoring the Adromischus Handbook, I’ve contributed to many other books and journals.
 I wrote "Cono Corner" in every issue for the first 10 years of the Mesemb Study Group Bulletin and still publish occasional articles there.
-I’ve written on Conophytum & Adromischus in NCSS/BCSS journals, Aloe and The Cactus File.
+I’ve written on conophytum & adromischus in NCSS/BCSS journals, Aloe and The Cactus File amongst others.